What is Supply Chain?

 Inventory Optimization

-Supply chain management helps the business optimize inventory levels.
+Supply chain management helps businesses optimize their inventory levels.
 As a result, unnecessary inventory costs can be avoided, and the company's capital can be used more effectively.

 Increasing Sales